Glenn Stok helped his elderly aunt with her affairs in her final years, and shares social and legal issues he learned

-I asked my attorney if it is possible that the court never approves the will.
-He said he has seen a case where that had happened, and the state takes all the money.
+I asked my attorney if the court may never approve the will.
+He said he had seen a case where that had happened, and the State takes all the money.

 Why Can't We Close Bank Accounts Before Obituary Listing?

 Why couldn’t I just take the money out of her account before the bank saw a published death notice?

-That’s what many people do.
+Many people do that.
 I'm not saying it's legal.
-But it's not stealing either if the funds are distributed according to the will.
+But it's not stealing either if one distributes the funds according to the will.

 Then there would be more money to pass around as well, without any courts or lawyers getting involved and taking their share.
 Not to mention the cost of genealogy searches and advertising for blood relatives to come forward, as requested by the court.

-Yes, that would have avoided the nightmare and her intentions would have been met as per her expectations!
-But there are cases were one can't just do that.
+Yes, that would have avoided the nightmare, and her intentions would have been fulfilled.
+But there are cases where one can't just do that.
 I quickly ran into a brick wall, as I'll explain.

 Obstacles With a Last Will and Testament

 Sometimes having a last will and testament isn't sufficient to immediately take care of the wishes of the deceased.
-In our case we ran into a big snag.
+In our case, we ran into a big snag.
 She had a co-op with a sizable mortgage.
-We needed to sell it quick to avoid further payments.
+We needed to sell it quickly to avoid further payments.

 That mortgage helped her live in her apartment and pay for full-time elder care aides for many years, but the lawyer she trusted to write her will had left that co-op unresolved.
 The co-op board would not let me sell it without court approval.

 A well-written will considers potential obstacles.
 A good lawyer should know how to do that.
-I am sure her lawyer could have put her co-op in a revocable trust with beneficiaries named in the trust.
+Her lawyer could have put her co-op in a revocable trust with beneficiaries named in that trust.

 "Revocable" means that she has control over the property in the trust as long as she is alive.
 Then it goes to the beneficiaries without going through probate.
 Co-ops have to approve that, but her lawyer never suggested it to her.